anisharya16/Tic-Tac-Toe-React/README.md

 # Tic-Tac-Toe-React
-A simple Tic-Tac-Toe Game made with React
+A simple Tic-Tac-Toe game made with React